NrgXnat/xnatio/docs/index.rst

 What xnatio isn't as good at
    - Getting large amounts of raw experiment data (including filtering through that data)
-   - Uploading or editing any data (xnatio will not change make any changes to the data)
+   - Uploading or editing any data (xnatio will never modify data)

 .. _XNAT: https://www.xnat.org
 .. _matplotlib: https://matplotlib.org/

 .. toctree::
    :maxdepth: 2
+   :titlesonly:
    :caption: Table of Contents

    installation